PerryBaran/weather-app-sarahlmoran/README.md

 - Add further CSS styling to the app.
 - Improve the UI so the user does not need to refresh the browser after entering an invalid search.

+## Check it out

+Check out this weather application on https://weather-app-uk-command-shift.netlify.app